The Canal & River Trust has a governing Council of up to 35 members who reflect the wide appeal of the waterways.

-Started boating in the early 60s when there was still some commercial traffic on the waterways and a boat owner for more than thirty years.
-Currently owns a Peter Nicholls built narrowboat moored on the BCN.
-Has cruised and walked most of the connected system, as well as many isolated and derelict waterways.
+Vaughan started boating in the early 60s when there was still some commercial traffic on the waterways and has been a boat owner for more than thirty years.
+Currently he owns a Peter Nicholls built narrowboat moored on the BCN.
+He has cruised and walked most of the connected system, as well as many isolated and derelict waterways.

-A trustee and director of the Inland Waterways Association (IWA) for ten years, three years as its deputy national chairman, with waterway restoration and the West Midlands portfolio.
-Regularly attends the All Party Parliamentary Waterways Group to represent waterway restoration interests and former Southern Regional Judge for BW’s Lock and Bridge Competition.
+Vaughan was a trustee and director of the Inland Waterways Association (IWA) for ten years, three years as its deputy national chairman, with waterway restoration and the West Midlands portfolio.
+He regularly attends the All Party Parliamentary Waterways Group to represent waterway restoration interests and was formerly Southern Regional Judge for BW’s Lock and Bridge Competition.

-Chairman of the Droitwich Canals Trust, member since inception of the successful Partnership that saw the reopening of both canals on 1 July last year.
-Director and trustee of both the Lichfield and Hatherton Canals Trust and the Lapal Canal Trust and IWA’s representative on the Cotswold Canals Partnership.
+Vaughan is Chairman of the Droitwich Canals Trust, a member since inception of the successful Partnership that saw the reopening of both canals on 1 July last year.
+He is Director and trustee of both the Lichfield and Hatherton Canals Trust and the Lapal Canal Trust and IWA’s representative on the Cotswold Canals Partnership.

 Chris started his career with British Waterways in 1976 as an apprentice carpenter and once qualified moved onto a supervisor role on the BCN, followed by a section manager role in the East Midlands.
 After re-qualifying as a civil engineer and safety advisor, Chris was seconded and then employed as an HR Manager working on national employment provisions.